 Manufacturing Plants

-The industrial facility faces several challenges that are peculiar to the setting.
-Depending on the property, specialized equipment and environmental standards may be in use.
-The environmental requirements may vary from one property to the other.
+The industrial facility faces several challenges peculiar to the setting.
+Depending on the property, specialized equipment and environmental standards may be in use, and the environmental requirements may vary from one property to the other.

-You can do reporting and recording preventive maintenance duties, among other things, on complicated premises using maintenance software.
+Using maintenance software, you can, among other things, report and record preventive maintenance duties on complicated premises.
 Other equipment operation monitoring technologies exist to monitor and analyze the functioning of the equipment.

 Offices Buildings

-Office buildings are typically the least complicated property in basic layout and installed systems.
-However, they may be more complex if flex space or a high-rise structure.
+Office buildings are typically the least complicated property regarding basic layout and installed systems.
+However, they may be more complex if they have flexed space or a high-rise structure.
 Flex space and high-rise structures are particularly problematic.
 Much of the office maintenance is predictable and routine.
 It is only sometimes disrupted by a tenant change, which may need modifications such as increased power to a specified level.
-It is to accommodate a tenant’s sophisticated electronic equipment, which is rare but sometimes necessary.
+It accommodates a tenant’s sophisticated electronic equipment, which is rare but sometimes necessary.

 The building’s owner or management company typically engages a maintenance crew.
 It is to ensure that their office building is in excellent working order.
 While some lease agreements clarify that the lessee is responsible for building care, others do not.
 It may delay maintenance until after the lease time has expired.